laoyigrace/subject/doc/source/man/glancemanage.rst

         rather than a _.
 For example "db version".

   **db_version**
-        This will print the current migration level of a glance database.
+        This will print the current migration level of a subject database.

   **db_upgrade <VERSION>**
         This will take an existing database and upgrade it to the